Seven Habits of Successful Sports Business Managers in Africa - Latest football news in Nigeria

 There are still passive opportunities for success in Africa’s sports market.
 Managers who adopt these seven habits will have a higher chance of success.

-The Article was Co-authored by Dr. Uchenna Uzo, Dr. Larry Izamoje and Jaco Burger
+This article is co-authored by Dr. Uchenna Uzo, Dr. Larry Izamoje and Jaco Burge